manwar/theweeklychallenge/content/blog/resultclass-components.md

 /);
 ```

-OK, how about if we want to load some other components?
+Okay, but what if we want to load additional components?

-We can still do that e.g. `__PACKAGE__->load_components(qw/InflateColumn::DateTime/);`.
+We can do that easily, for example: `__PACKAGE__->load_components(qw/InflateColumn::DateTime/);`.

-We have used the term `components` so many times already but what is it actually?
+We have used the term `components` many times already, but what exactly are they?

 From a `DBIx::Class (DBIC)` perspective, `Components` are modular "mix-ins" used to inject extra functionality into your Result classes.